-We have collected all the relevant information here so that international students can utilize it to secure their admission to Stanford.
+We have collected the relevant information here so that international students can use it as a starting point when preparing an application to Stanford.
 Read the information below to learn more.

 Admissions Process at Stanford University